 Choosing the right wedding ring shape can be a bit overwhelming.
 There are so many different options and each one has its advantages and disadvantages.
-It’s important to choose the wedding ring that best fits your boyfriend or husband and your style tastes.
+It’s important to choose the wedding ring that best fits you and your partners’ personal style.
+Try and try on different profiles before committing, as what you end up preferring may surprise you!
 That way, you will be happy with your choice for a long time to come.

-Classic Court – A traditional choice for many, the court profile is oval-shaped and is curved on the inside, outside and side of the ring.
+Classic Court – The most traditional shape for wedding rings.
+The court profile is oval-shaped in cross-section.
+It is curved on the inside, outside and side of the ring, creating a comfortable fit.

-Classic D Shape – It is flat on the inside and curved on the outside of the ring.
+Classic D Shape – D-Shaped rings are flat on the inside and curved on the outside of the ring.
 The outside curves are rounded for a softer and classic finish.